NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/workshop/Siggraph2022_Scatter_Workshop_1.md

 )
 ```

-## Challenge Step 4: Add Randomization to Scatter
+## Challenge Step 7: Add Randomization to Scatter
 Currently, when the *Scatter button* is pressed it will scatter uniformly.
 Try to change up the code to allow for random distrubtion.
-Use the *Challenge Steps* below to check your answer.
+Expand the *Hint* section if you get stuck.

 > **Hint** Use `random.random()`

 <details>
-<summary>Challenge Steps</summary>
+<summary>Hint</summary>

-### Challenge Step 4.1: Open `scatter.py`
+### Challenge Step 7.1: Open `scatter.py`

 **Open** `scatter.py` and *locate* `scatter()`.

-### Challenge Step 4.2: Add Random Value
+### Challenge Step 7.2: Add Random Value
 **Locate** where we generate our Vec3d. **Modify** the first passed parameter as `source_prim_location[0] + (x + random.random() * randomization[0]),`

 ``` python